 But in 2023 and beyond, there are additional roles, too.

 Today, the marketing department that is solely or primarily made up of creatives is at risk of being distracted by vanity metrics.

 Amazing content is created, published and shared across the usual social media and email channels.
 However, many creative marketers can fall victim to focusing on the wrong key performance indicators (KPIs).
 When the content generates a high volume of social shares and high email open rates, which in turn pulls in large swathes of unique website visitors and page views, it’s easy to think that the campaign has been a success.

 But what do these figures really tell you?
 Not an awful lot if truth be told.

 Creatives may be great at creating content.
-But what the modern marketing department needs is a dedicated marketing analyst.
+But what the modern marketing department needs is a dedicated marketing analyst to make their inbound marketing efforts worthy.
 This is a person who understands the metrics that matter, and is able to glean valuable insights from the user data that the content generates, and then turn it into meaningful, actionable insights that will inform the content marketing strategy going forward.

 What’s more, the marketing analyst will produce predictive analytics and forecasting, and be able to foresee incoming trends and guide the creative segment to meet them accordingly.

 Incorporated into the marketing analyst role, some larger firms may need to create a marketing technologist role in its own right.

 The marketing technologist is responsible for aligning marketing technology with business goals and will be a technology-savvy professional with a deep understanding of data to blend it into your marketing strategies.
 Most probably trained in both IT and marketing, they will be able to marry the two.

 In charge of the marketing department’s customer relationship management (CRM) system and marketing automation technologies, the marketing technologist is a required role that will guide the selection and usage of the right software tools that will be used to attract and convert leads, and then acquire and retain new customers.